bberberov/userexec/README.md

 These scripts and tools assume that the `which` command is always available!
 The availability of other commands it tested with it.
 Simple scripts which use `sed` will generate normal "not found" errors.

+The minimum supported Bash version is 2.02, from 1998-04-18.

 ## Goals

-- Cross-platform: Windows, Linux, macOS, BSD, ...
+- Cross-platform: BSD, Linux, macOS, Windows, ...

 ## See Also